apaulineoliveira/apaulineoliveira/README.md

  - 🙋🏽‍♀️ Hi, I’m Pauline Oliveira
  - 👩🏽‍💻 I’m interested in Typescript and Vue.js
--  🌱 I’m currently learning Nuxt and React
+-  🌱 I’m currently learning Next and React
 -  📒 Studying is also a hobby and I'm always looking for new assertive solutions
 <br>